saoudianis/Gym-Management-System/README.md

 # Gym-Management-System
--a full gym management system that allows adding new members with full info's that the gym needs -edit those info's
+- a full gym management system that allows adding new members with full info's that the gym needs
+- edit those info's
--told you if the subscription of the member still or not, -the counting of the lessons of each client,
+- told you if the subscription of the member still or not,
+- the counting of the lessons of each client,
--add some notes for every member.
+- add some notes for every member.
+- add the client picture
 # For Contact
 anis.saoudi@univ-bba.dz